somayarayan/udacity-fsdn-capstone-somaya/README.md

 # <a name="authentication"></a>
 ## Authentication

 All API Endpoints are decorated with Auth0 permissions.
-To use the project locally, you need to config Auth0 accordingly
+To use the project locally, you need to configure Auth0 accordingly

 ### Auth0 for locally use
 #### Create an App & API